Create a Campaign

 Content Tab Settings

-The Content tab is where you can translate your messaging and personalise it by adding content variants which you can then test against each other.
+The Content tab is where you can translate your messaging and personalize it by adding content variants which you can then test against each other.

 Translating the Campaign Content